-Adjustments to EBITDA are determined under the leverage ratio covenant in our \$1.0 billion revolving credit and term loan agreements and includes special charges, stock-based compensation expense and, for the trailing twelve-month periods ended May 31, 2018 and November 30, 2017, transaction and integration costs (related to the RB Foods acquisition), including other debt costs.

-(2) The leverage ratio covenant in our \$1.0 billion revolving credit facility and the Term Loan provide that Adjusted EBITDA also includes the pro forma impact of acquisitions.
-Our leverage ratio under the terms of those agreements is 4.4 and 4.5 as of May 31, 2018 and November 30, 2017, respectively.

-(3) The leverage ratio covenant in our \$1.0 billion revolving credit facility and the term loan agreements define net debt as the sum of short-term borrowings, current portion of long-term debt and long-term debt, less the amount of cash and cash equivalents that exceeds \$75.0 million.
+- Adjustments to EBITDA are determined under the leverage ratio covenant in our \$1.0 billion revolving credit and term loan agreements and includes special charges, stock-based compensation expense and transaction and integration costs (related to the RB Foods acquisition), including other debt costs. - (2) The leverage ratio covenant in our \$1.0 billion revolving credit facility and the Term Loan provide that Adjusted EBITDA also includes the proforma impact of acquisitions.
+Our leverage ratio, including the pro-forma impact of acquisitions, under the terms of those agreements as of August 31, 2017 and November 30, 2017 was 4.9 and 4.5, respectively. - (3) The leverage ratio covenant in our \$1.0 billion revolving credit facility and the term loan agreements define net debt as the sum of short-term borrowings, current portion of long-term debt and long-term debt, less the amount of cash and cash equivalents that exceeds \$75.0 million.